HEaslea/SDE_Notes/GENERAL/C++ Implicit Deduction Guides.md

 They are automatically generated deduction guides, by the compiler, in certain situations, to help with template argument deduction.
-Along with CTAD, class template argument deduction, together, with the implicit deduction guides, allows the compiler to basically do whatever the fuck it wants and deduce based on constructor arguments.
+Along with CTAD, class template argument deduction, together, with the implicit deduction guides, allows the compiler to basically do whatever the it wants and deduce based on constructor arguments.

 When we create a class template and provide constructors, the compiler can generate implicit deduction guides based on those constructors that we have.
 The guides help the compiler deduce the template parameters based on the types of the arguments passed to the constructor.